bbc/bigscreen-player/docs/tutorials/Audio Description.md

 - **Separate Source Management:**
   - `MediaSources` accepts a separate `media.audioDescribed` source, containing URLs and CDNs, distinct from the main media source.
   - Failover for AD sources occurs **independently** within this provided source.
+  - Example:
+    If CDN 'A' in the Audio Description source fails, failover occurs only within that AD source, independently of the main video source.
+If AD is turned off, and CDN 'A' is present for the main source, it will be available.
 - **Manifest Switching:**
   - Enabling or disabling AD triggers the loading of a new manifest from the appropriate URL within the provided AD source.
   - This effectively switches between the main and AD audio streams.